shivin307/Student_AI/README.md

 ## StudentAI

 StudentAI is an AI chatbot app designed to enhance students' learning experiences through personalized interactions.
-The app uses ChimeraGPT(like OpenAI)'s API to provide students with comprehensive and informative answers to their questions.
+The app uses GoogleAI (like OpenAI)'s API to provide students with comprehensive and informative answers to their questions.

 ### Features